5hayzi/Journal_React/README.md

     # or
     pnpm start
     ```
 **Note:**
-Since the Back-End and Front-End are seperated on different folders you may need to install/add packages seperately by changing the directory to that folder.
+<span style="Font-size: 15px">Since the Back-End and Front-End are seperated on different folders you may need to install/add packages seperately by changing the directory to that folder.</span>
 ---

 ## Usage